North Korean leader Kim calls for intensified drills for ‘real war’

 Mr Kim was accompanied by his young daughter, who has appeared recently at a series of major events.

-South Korean President Yoon Suk-yeol said South Korea would step up combined military drills with the United States and enhance joint planning and execution of the US’ extended deterrence against the North’s nuclear and missile threats.
+South Korean President Yoon Suk-yeol said Seoul would step up combined military drills with the US and enhance joint planning and execution of the US’ extended deterrence against the North’s nuclear and missile threats.

 “We will build an overwhelming response capability and retaliation posture,” Mr Yoon said at a commissioning ceremony for naval academy graduates in the south-eastern city of Changwon, adding that the security situation surrounding the Korean peninsula was “more serious than ever”.

-Seoul has been seeking to strengthen extended deterrence – the ability of the US military to deter attacks with its nuclear umbrella – amid growing calls within South Korea for the country to develop its own nuclear capability to counter North Korean threats.
+Seoul is seeking to strengthen extended deterrence – the ability of the US military to deter attacks with its nuclear umbrella – amid growing calls for the country to develop its own nuclear capability to counter threats from the North.

-The latest missile launch came as the US and South Korea were set to kick off large-scale military exercises known as the Freedom Shield drills next week.
+The latest missile launch came as the US and South Korea prepare to kick off large-scale military exercises known as the Freedom Shield drills next week.

 North Korea has long bristled at the allies’ drills as a rehearsal for invasion.